eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 This workflow includes the following steps:

 1. The user clicks the AIIDA connect button on the EP website.
+1. A request is sent to the AIIDA Regional Connector.
 1. A Token and a QR code is generated for the user to establish a connection.
+1. The Token is shown to the user.
 1. The user inserts the token at the AIIDA frontend.
 1. Through copying the token, the AIIDA backend recieves the information, that a new permission was granted.
 1. The backend establishes a connection with the regional connector for AIIDA, to share data with EDDIE Framework.